Araq/gh_nimrod_doc_pages/README.rst

 Setting up a project without the gh-pages branch
 ------------------------------------------------

-If you are a Nimrod coder and want to use this tool, chances are you don't use the ``gh-pages`` branch.
+If you are a Nim coder and want to use this tool, chances are you don't use the ``gh-pages`` branch.
 These are the steps you would do to create and populate it: